mkohler/cython_swig/README.rst

 ===========================================

 distutils is much easier for compiling SWIG or Cython extensions.

 It is possible with autotools, but ...
 (show slide of all the stuff in the Makefile from 90e325):w

+.. class:: handout

+    (pause).
+    distutils wins. distutils includes

+    Did anyone knows that distutils includes code to parse Makefiles?
+    It's in sysconfig.py, and it actually parses the Makefile that builds the Python interpreter.
+There's nothing like that in the autotools.

+    For the code in this presentation, I started out with autotools, but switched to distutils because I thought it was just too ugly to watch what distutils did, and copy that.
+    CFLAGS from a